-The total variable remuneration pool, as well as, the distribution parameters used for its allocation among different business units, should be determined after taking into consideration the following parameters:
+The total variable remuneration pool, as well as the distribution parameters used for its allocation among different business units, should be determined after taking into consideration the following parameters:

-- The Bank's and business units' profitability - The cost of tied-up capital which is associated to risks undertaken (credit, market, operational, liquidity, reputational and other risk) spread over a period of time, and is calculated based on the existing regulatory framework - Key developments in terms of credit risk, liquidity risk and market risk which further adjust the Bank's total variable remuneration pool - Additional criteria for measuring the effectiveness and efficiency of employees which include qualitative factors (qualifications, skills, compliance with Bank's policies, contribution to the unit's performance, and personal competencies such as continuous improvement, customer orientation, team spirit, change leadership and people management) as well as factors related to the management of risks undertaken
+- The Bank's and business units' profitability - The cost of tied-up capital which is associated with risks undertaken (credit, market, operational, liquidity, reputational and other risk) spread over a period of time, and is calculated based on the existing regulatory framework - Key developments in terms of credit risk, liquidity risk and market risk which further adjust the Bank's total variable remuneration pool

+Additional criteria for measuring the effectiveness and efficiency of employees which include qualitative factors (qualifications, skills, compliance with the Bank's policies, contribution to the unit's performance, and personal competencies such as continuous improvement, customer orientation, team spirit, change leadership and people management) as well as factors related to the management of risks undertaken

-The variable remuneration pool allocated to each business unit, should be further adjusted through additional unit specific risk parameters (such as provisions from non-performing loans, Value at Risk, credit, market & liquidity risk, losses incurred by fraud, etc.) thus stressing the importance of the prudent management of such risks.
+The variable remuneration pool allocated to each business unit should be further adjusted through additional unit specific risk parameters (such as provisions from non-performing loans, Value at Risk, credit, market & liquidity risk, losses incurred by fraud, etc.) thus stressing the importance of the prudent management of such risks.

-In case that the Bank grants variable remuneration to its employees the appropriate risk alignment process should be followed as per the respective EBA Guidelines (EBA/2021/04) on sound Remuneration Policies under Directive 2013/36/EU.
+In case the Bank grants variable remuneration to employees the appropriate risk alignment process should be followed as per the respective Executive Committee Act of the Bank of Greece 231/15.07.2024, which adopted the European Banking Authority's Guidelines (EBA/GL/2021/04) on sound remuneration policies under Directive 2013/36/EU.
 The Bank reserves the right to apply malus or clawback arrangements to the variable remuneration awarded to employees.

-The remuneration guidelines differentiate between the requirements applicable to all employees and requirements applicable to identified employees.
-As identified employees have a higher impact on the risk profile it is appropriate that more stringent remuneration policies are applied.
+The Executive Committee Act of the Bank of Greece 231/15.07.2024 differentiates the requirements applicable to all employees and requirements applicable to identified employees.
+As identified employees have a higher impact on the risk profile it is appropriate that more stringent requirements regarding variable remuneration are applied.
 Consequently, in cases where variable remuneration is awarded to identified employees according to the EU Regulation 923/2021 additional requirements are applied to the variable remuneration amounts (as described in Section "Variable Remuneration for Identified Staff").